 Se + [indirect object pronoun] + [verb past tense]

-A Ismael se le quebró la taza favorita de su mamá Ismael broke his my mom’s favorite mug
+A Ismael se le quebró la taza favorita de su mamá.

 By using this structure, we’re implying that whatever happened was an accident.
-Even though there’s no direct translation, in Spanish, this type of phrase is very important for your communication.
+So, yes, it’s a very important structure that you need to learn.
 From a Spanish point of view, there’s a slight difference between the following phrases:

-Depending on the situation you’re in, the first example may be considered a little bit straight and aggressive, and sometimes it may imply that you, for some reason, broke that mug on purpose.
-However, when using the second sentence, you’re implicitly saying that breaking that mug was an accident.
+Depending on the context, the first example may be straight and aggressive.
+In fact, sometimes, it may imply that you broke that mug on purpose.
+You may have had your reasons 🙂 However, if you use ‘se’, it’s implied that breaking the mug was nothing but an accident.

-Here are some of the most common verbs that you can use se to talk about accidents.
+Here are some of the most common verbs that you can use for this meaning.
 Be aware that we never use this structure to talk about flight or motor vehicle accidents.

 |Tirar||To throw away/To drop|